danijak/open-forbc-solution-javed/README.md

-# <center>Open ForBC <br/> Candidate assessment exercises</center>
+# Open ForBC - GSoC 2021 - Candidate assessment exercises

-If you received this repository and its contents you have been selected to be one of te candidates accessing to the following selection phase of our project.
+If you received this repository and its contents you have been selected to be one of the candidates accessing to the following selection phase of our project.

 ### <center>That's super cool! <br/> 🤩🤩🤩 <br/><br/></center>